shinuza/decimal-js/README.md

 # Why?

-    Why don’t my numbers, like 0.1 + 0.2 add up to a nice round 0.3, and instead I get a weird result like 0.30000000000000004?
+    Why don't my numbers, like 0.1 + 0.2 add up to a nice round 0.3, and instead I get a weird result like 0.30000000000000004?

     Because internally, computers use a format (binary floating-point)